zuhbeer/NLP-CAP/README.md

 #1 Some kinda text classifier, wat we gon classify dawg?
 Sentiment analysis, russian troll classifier,

-- NULL,
+- NULL-

-- ALT,
+- ALT-

 #2 Text summarizer, is this even possible ? ?

-- Null, The summarizer will return a somewhat coherent summary of input string
+- NULL- The summarizer will return a somewhat coherent summary of input string

-- Alt, The summarizer will return an incoherent summary
+- ALT- The summarizer will return an incoherent summary

 ## Datasets